CMACH508/Box-FaceS/README.md

 ---

 1. To obtain the CelebA-HQ dataset, please refer to the [Progressive GAN repository](https://github.com/tkarras/progressive_growing_of_gans).
 The official way of generating CelebA-HQ can be challenging.
-You can get the pre-generated dataset from [CelebA-HQ-dataset](https://drive.google.com/drive/folders/11Vz0fqHS2rXDb5pprgTjpD7S2BAJhi1P) and download [data1024$\times$1024.zip](https://drive.google.com/file/d/1-LFFkFKNuyBO1sjkM4t_AArIXr3JAOyl/view?usp=sharing).
-Unzip the zipfile and put the images them to "data/CelebA-HQ-img/".
+You can get the pre-generated dataset from [CelebA-HQ-dataset](https://drive.google.com/file/d/19sO0xF4gr8cllW2uzOONgLvciB39Mx3H/view?usp=sharing).
+Unzip the file and put the images them to "data/CelebA-HQ-img/".
-2. To obtain the  Visual Genome Animals dataset, please refer to [VGA](https://visualgenome.org/).
+2. To obtain the  Visual Genome Animals dataset, please refer to [VGA](https://drive.google.com/file/d/19sO0xF4gr8cllW2uzOONgLvciB39Mx3H/view?usp=sharing).
 Download the images and put them to "data/VGA-img/".
-Download the bounding box annotations and put it to "data/vga-bbox.pkl".
 To obtain the full Visual Genome dataset, please refer to [VisualGenome](https://visualgenome.org/).
 ## Training networks

 ---